-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: January 2016

 Darkest Dungeon is a great choice of roguelike for players who enjoy playing under stressful conditions.
 A turn-based RPG with a distinctly dark and gothic vibe, this game is all about the effects adventuring can have upon a roster of heroes that players have to manage.
 The turn-based combat system puts an interesting spin on each run as well.
-Darkest Dungeon has an amazing art style and will have those who love the dark, gothic style of historical horror drawn into exploring the various rooms of the creepy haunted mansion the game is set in.
-A real must-try for players who enjoy a bit of strategic character management in their roguelike adventures.
+Darkest Dungeon has an amazing art style and will have those who love a gothic style of historical horror obsessed with exploring the creepy haunted mansion the game is set in.
+This is a must-try for players who enjoy a bit of strategic character management in their roguelike adventures.

 #7 Slay The Spire